-- Place 2 cups quinoa in a saucepan with 4 cups water.
+- Cook the quinoa (or use our Instant Pot quinoa method): Place 2 cups quinoa in a saucepan with 4 cups water.
 Bring to a boil, then reduce the heat to very low.
 Cover the pot, and simmer where the water is just bubbling for about 15 to 20 minutes, until the water has been completely absorbed.
 (Check by pulling back the quinoa with a fork to see if water remains.)
 Turn off the heat and let sit covered to steam for about 5 minutes.
 Cover and leave warm in the pan until serving.

 - While the quinoa cooks,make the peach salsa.